 The pioneering enterprise originates from Neuberg’s research into sustainable design systems whilst a doctoral candidate in 2000 at the Royal College of Art in London (her research focus was Extended Life Techniques for Plastics), an awardee of the National Endowment for Science, Technology & the Arts Creative Pioneer Programme and a design consultant at Textiles Environment Design at Chelsea College of Art & Design (University of the Arts, London).

-Dr Neuberg founded the Slow Textiles Group in 2009 in response to a demand for more reflective, theoretical and collaborative frameworks for creative design and textiles practice, professional development, educational and industry support, lifelong learning and community.
+Dr Neuberg founded the Slow Textiles Group in 2009 in response to a demand for more reflective, theoretical and collaborative frameworks for creative design and textiles practice, professional development, educational and industry support, lifelong learning and an interconnected community.
 Her vision for the future is progressive, integrative and global.

 The group’s headquarters is at Textiles Hub London and booked events are livestreamed for easy access.